-- (i) Options awarded to Dr. Saha vest 25% on the one-year anniversary of his employment starting date and the remaining 75% vest in 36 equal monthly installments thereafter, in each case subject to his continued service through the applicable vesting date.
-In addition, the shares underlying these options are subject to the potential acceleration provisions upon certain change of control events. - (ii) Dr. De Rubertis waived his entitlement to equity awards in 2021. - (iii) Options awarded to Dr. Zbar and Dr Goyal vest in 36 equal monthly installments from the grant date, in each case subject to the respective directors' continued service through the applicable vesting date.
-In addition, the shares underlying these options are subject to the potential acceleration provisions upon certain change of control events. - (iv) Options awarded to Mr. Kantoff vest 50% at grant date, 12.5% on the one-year anniversary of the grant date, and 37.5% in 36 equal monthly instalments thereafter, in each case subject to his continued service through the applicable vesting date.
-In addition, the shares underlying these options are subject to the potential acceleration provisions upon certain change of control events. - (v) Options awarded to Dr. Califf, Dr. Hedley, Dr. Kulkarni and Ms. Stuckley vest 25% on the one-year anniversary of the grant date, and the remaining 75% vest in 36 equal monthly installments thereafter, in each case subject to the respective directors' continued service through the applicable vesting date.
+- (i) In 2022, Dr. Saha was awarded (a) 750,000 options as part of the Company's annual grant cycle to employees, and (b) 750,000 restricted stock units (RSUs) as a one-off retention grant.
+Options awarded to Dr. Saha in 2022 vest in 48 equal monthly installments; RSUs awarded to Dr. Saha in 2022 vest one fifth on the six-month anniversary of the grant date and the remainder in eight equal quarterly installments.
+Options granted to Dr. Saha in 2021 vest 25% on the one-year anniversary of his employment starting date and the remaining 75% vest in 36 equal monthly installments thereafter, in each case subject to his continued service through the applicable vesting date.
+In addition, the shares underlying these options are subject to the potential acceleration provisions upon certain change of control events. - (ii) Dr. De Rubertis waived his entitlement to equity awards in 2021 and 2022. - (iii) Options awarded to Dr. Zbar and Dr Goyal in 2022 vest in 12 equal monthly installments from the grant date; options awarded in 2021 vest in 36 equal monthly installments from the grant date, in each case subject to the respective directors' continued service through the applicable vesting date.
+In addition, the shares underlying these options are subject to the potential acceleration provisions upon certain change of control events. - (iv) Options awarded to Mr. Kantoff in 2021 vest 50% at grant date, 12.5% on the one-year anniversary of the grant date, and 37.5% in 36 equal monthly instalments thereafter, in each case subject to his continued service through the applicable vesting date.
+No options were granted to Mr. Kantoff in 2022.
+Following Mr. Kantoff's resignation on 1 July 2022, the Company retained Mr. Kantoff as an advisor.
+The Compensation Committee agreed for the existing options granted to Mr. Kantoff to continue to vest as sole remuneration for his consulting services.
+In the event Mr. Kantoff ceases to provide consulting services or such services are terminated by the Company, all unvested equity grants would lapse. - (v) Options awarded to Dr. Hedley, Dr. Kulkarni and Ms. Stuckley in 2022 vest in 12 equal monthly installments from the grant date; Dr. Hedley, Dr. Kulkarni and Ms. Stuckley vest 25% on the one-year anniversary of the grant date, and the remaining 75% vest in 36 equal monthly installments thereafter, in each case subject to the respective directors' continued service through the applicable vesting date.
 In addition, the shares underlying these options are subject to the potential acceleration provisions upon certain change of control events.